Michael Keeling

 All Tags

-ADR, ADRs, Agile, Agile Conference, Architectural styles, Architecture Decision Records, Architecture patterns, Artifacts, Black Knight Stories, Buzzhoney Stories, CMU MSE Stories, Design, Design Decisions, Ensemble Programming, Experience Report, Extreme Programming (XP), IBM Stories, IEEE Software, Kiavi Stories, Microservices, Mob Programming, Pair Programming, Patterns, Pragmatic Designer Column, Process Improvement, Refactoring, Software Architecture, System Metaphor, Team communication, Team Culture, Theory of Affordances, Whole Team Design, XP Conference
+ADRs, Agile, Agile Conference, Architectural styles, Architecture Decision Records, Architecture Haiku, Architecture patterns, Artifacts, Black Knight Stories, Buzzhoney Stories, CMU MSE Stories, Design, Design Decisions, Documentation, Ensemble Programming, Experience Report, Extreme Programming (XP), IBM Stories, IEEE Software, Kiavi Stories, Microservices, Mob Programming, Pair Programming, Patterns, Pragmatic Designer Column, Process Improvement, Refactoring, SATURN Conference, Software Architecture, System Metaphor, Team communication, Team Culture, Theory of Affordances, Vivisimo Stories, Whole Team Design, XP Conference